 Beer and bananas?
 In pancakes?
 You bet!

 There’s something great about the flavor of bananas mixed with beer.
-The rule of thumb is the riper the bananas, the hoppier you can go with the beer, if your a hops lover like me.
+The rule of thumb is the riper the bananas, the hoppier you can go with the beer especially if you’re a hops lover like me.

 Alas, this time around, I was fresh out of extra ripe bananas and so, instead of the usual IPA which is loaded with hops, I went with a slightly less boisterous Sierra Nevada Pale Ale.
 Then, to intensify the banana flavor, I cooked two of the three bananas on the stove top.
 If your bananas are ripe, and I mean ripe like with big black spots, then this step is unnecessary.

 1 teaspoon baking powder